Sinacam/interface/README.md

 #### `bool operator==(const interface&) const noexcept`
 #### `bool operator!=(const interface&) const noexcept`
 Two interfaces compare equal iff they are both empty or refer to the same object.
+Only participates in overload resolution if the argument has the same interface type.

 All other special member functions all behave like they should.